DuncanMoyo/final-dev-portfolio/README.md

 ## Acknowledgements

-Gratitude to Brittany Chiang for the inspiration behind this portfolio's design, based on her v4 portfolio code.
+Gratitude to [Brittany Chiang](https://github.com/bchiang7) for the inspiration behind this portfolio's design, based on her [v4 portfolio](https://v4.brittanychiang.com/).
 Her open-source approach allowed me to build upon her work and create a unique space for my journey.

 ## Development